R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 ### inMemoryFileSystemSize
 _Default:_ `64m`

 This is a setting to specify the maximum size of the in-memory filesystem.
+This value needs to be smaller than `maxHeapSize` above, as the memory used by the filesystem is taken from the Enclave's heap.
 If you specify a value of 0, the in-memory filesystem will be disabled.

 You can use the in-memory filesystem as a "scratch pad" in the Enclave memory;